 Confluence services are offered primarily through financial advisors ("Financial Advisors") and the account maintained with client's broker-dealer, bank, investment advisory firm or other financial institution ("Financial Institution").
-Financial Advisors work with clients to examine the client's current financial situation and financial goals, to understand the risk tolerance and investment time horizon and to develop the overall financial plan/investment strategy.
+Financial Advisors work with clients to examine the client's current financial situation and financial goals, to understand the risk tolerance and investment time horizon and to develop the overall financial plan/investment strategy for their clients.
 As part of the overall strategy, clients (or the Financial Advisor) may utilize one or more Confluence strategies with respect to a portion of the assets at the Financial Institution.
-In limited circumstances, Confluence offers services directly to clients as well.
+In some instances, Confluence offers services directly to clients as well.

 Confluence offers its services on either a "discretionary" or a "non-discretionary" basis.
-In a discretionary account (typically referred to as a separately managed account), at the outset of the contractual relationship, Confluence is granted the authority by clients to determine the securities or other assets to purchase or sell in the account.
-This discretion will remain in effect unless revoked by clients or their Financial Advisor.
-Confluence will monitor the separately managed account ("SMA") and will purchase and sell securities and other assets in the account consistent with the investment strategy or strategies selected by clients (or the Financial Advisor on client's behalf) as part of the overall investment plan (subject to any reasonable restrictions provided in writing to Confluence).
+In a discretionary account (typically referred to as a separately managed account ("SMA")), at the outset of the contractual relationship, Confluence is granted the authority by a client to determine the securities or other assets to purchase or sell in the account.
+This discretion will remain in effect unless revoked by the client or their Financial Advisor.
+Confluence will monitor the SMA and will purchase and sell securities and other assets in the account consistent with the investment strategy or strategies selected by the client or the Financial Advisor (on client's behalf) as part of the overall investment plan (subject to any reasonable restrictions provided in writing to Confluence).

-In a non-discretionary account, Confluence makes recommendations to clients' Financial Advisor or Financial Institution concerning securities and other assets, but Confluence does not have the authority to implement such recommendations.
-Accordingly, Confluence is not involved in the selection of the Financial Institutions through which transactions are implemented.
-Rather, the clients' Financial Advisor or Financial Institution (on clients' behalf) has the sole authority to determine whether securities or other assets in the account are purchased or sold in accordance with Confluence recommendations.
+In a non-discretionary account, Confluence makes recommendations to the Financial Advisor or Financial Institution concerning securities and other assets, but Confluence does not have the authority to implement such recommendations.
+Rather, the Financial Advisor or Financial Institution (on client's behalf) has the sole authority to determine whether securities or other assets in the account are purchased or sold on the client's behalf in accordance with Confluence recommendations and to determine the Financial Institution through which such transactions are implemented.
 Non-discretionary accounts also include those for which Confluence supervises the securities or other assets in the account, without any discretionary authority.

-As of December 31, 2019, Confluence managed or supervised an aggregate of approximately \$10 billion of assets, of which \$7 billion are assets under management held in discretionary accounts and \$3 billion in assets under advisement.
-Confluence does not custody or take possession of client assets, and all such discretionary and non-discretionary assets are held with the broker-dealer, bank, investment advisory firm, Financial Institution or other qualified custodian ("Custodian") selected by the client.
+As of December 31, 2020, Confluence managed or supervised an aggregate of approximately \$10.6 billion of assets, of which \$6.9 billion are assets under management held in discretionary accounts and \$3.7 billion are assets under advisement.
+Confluence does not custody or take possession of client assets, and all such discretionary and non-discretionary assets are held with the Financial Institution or other qualified custodian ("Custodian") selected by the client.